 When you set a min stock you are also creating a new "zero" for your stock meaning once that item gets to that amount in stock, it will be seen as out of stock on eBay.
 Although this doesn’t seem ideal in the sense that you want to sell every last product of yours it is still useful to prevent oversells for items that do sell fast since it known that there is a lag time between when sales occur and when they come into SureDone.

-The way to create a minimum stock is to go to Settings > Advanced and go to the Add Custom User Field.
+The way to create a minimum stock is to go to Settings > Custom Fields and go to the Add Custom User Field.
 Once you expand this section you will need to choose a name and label for your field.
 Additionally, you should to choose Type: Integer and make sure you have the Display toggle off.
 This is an example of how it might look:

 Keep in mind that the label is how it appears on the SureDone interface and the name is the header you see in your .csv file for the field.
 Once you fill out the above, you can click Save Settings and refresh the page to see it listed by your other custom fields: